danxuanru/EEG_Signals_Emotion_Recognition-ING-202508/Readme.md

 ### Usage

-1.  **DE feature calculation**
+1.  **Feature Calculation**
-    First, run `save_de.py` to extract the DE features from the raw data.
+    First, run the following three scripts to extract all DE, PSD, and Hjorth features from the raw data.
     ```bash
     python save_de.py
+    python save_psd_sum.py
+    python save_hjorth_re.py
     ```

 2.  **Run the full pipeline**
-    Next, use `run_all.py` to execute the entire pipeline, from feature merging to classification and result plotting.
-This script integrates all subsequent steps.
+    Next, use `run_all.py` to execute the entire pipeline.
+This script merges the selected features, performs normalization, and handles classification and result plotting.

     **Parameters:**
     *   `--n-vids`: Number of videos.
 Use `24` for binary classification (positive/negative) or `28` for nine-category classification.